A Few Of My Favorite Places In Austin Texas

 EL ALMA

-We found this small Mexican Restaurant on a trip three years ago.
-It’s located across the street from the Convention Center where Don attended the Austin Record Show.
+We found this small Mexican Restaurant on a trip a few years ago.
+It’s located across the street from the Convention Center where Don loves to attend the Austin Record Show.
 We went twice on that trip and made sure we made a stop this past trip.

 Suggestions: Sit on the rooftop, have Margaritas – so many types to try, must have the Queso Fundido (extra toppings encouraged like shrimp and mushrooms) and it’s served in Lodge Cast Iron (locally made).